DrPlantabyte/Cyanos-Planet-Factory/README.md

 =====================

 ## What is it?
-A JavaFX App that uses the CCH Planet Factory - GPL library to create planets on the fly by procedural generation.
+A JavaFX App that uses the CCH World Factory - GPL library to create planets on the fly by procedural generation.
 Maps can be exported to .png images.

 ## License